 A long list of possible tactics also exists for marketing activities that can be included into an overall strategy.
 These range from traditional approaches such as telemarketing and direct mail marketing, through to more modern examples such as email marketing and social media marketing.
 Each technique will also come with a variety of further ‘growth hacks’ that can be used to boost their overall success.
 Sustainable growth in the modern world means being open to trying a broad range of options and remaining receptive to new information – opening space for a type of agility that prevents stagnation and gives the best chance of reliably reaching goals.

-To enable us to develop a marketing strategy we rely on a combination of either face to face or online (voice) interviews that include probing questions to get to the core of what our client really needs.
+We are more than just a content marketing agency or an seo agency - we address all the key aspects that go into an effective online marketing strategy.
+We rely on a combination of either face to face or online (voice) interviews that include probing questions to get to the core of what our client really needs.
 We aim to identify and agree goals early on so that we can precisely target our efforts towards producing a solid strategy in a short space of time.
 We then perform our own research and use whatever data our client has provided us from their own records (such as sales performance data, website traffic tracking data and other market information) to sketch an overview of the most effective approach to using digital marketing techniques to reach the agreed upon goals.

 Examples of objectives/goals might be:

 Become known as an authority in a given field or marketplace

 Spread knowledge of a brand, product or vision

 Expand into new markets or geographic regions

 Our investigation will include a review of the project and brand’s attributes and positioning, plus the specifics of it’s ‘value proposition’.
 We will define clearly what makes the project stand out and what we are to be specifically selling, which may or may not be a product (it could be something less tangible, yet equally desirable).